VERIFY BEFORE RELYING

 Deed stamps missing Forgot Florida seller-side closing tax clue Check whether the stem gives deed stamps

-Wrong doc stamp amount Used loan amount instead of sale price Deed stamps use consideration or sale price
+Wrong deed-stamp amount Used loan amount instead of sale price Deed stamps use consideration or sale price

 Proration reversed Added a seller debit or subtracted a seller credit Decide who owes whom before stacking